 Sigirya is also known as Lion’s Rock after the gigantic lion statue that once guarded the entrance to a magnificent royal palace.
-Now only the huge clawed paws remain but they are still an incredible and imposing sight, a reminder of the king’s power they were carved to reflect
+Now only the huge clawed paws remain but they are still an incredible and imposing sight, a reminder of the king’s power they were carved to reflect.

 The western wall of the rock is decorated with painted frescos.
 Created in the time of King Kasyapa they are thought to be paintings of his wives and concubines and are a stunning depiction of female beauty and curves in ancient times.
-Colour and detail has been preserved in eighteen of the frescos giving many clues to historians and anthropologists about how these ancients lived.
+Colour and detail have been preserved in eighteen of the frescos giving many clues to historians and anthropologists about how these ancients lived.

 It takes around two hours to climb to the top but the ruins of the citadel on the plateau are absolutely worth the climb.
 We visited in the afternoon and watched the sunset as we climbed back down was breathtaking as the pink sky bathed the mountains in the distance.

-It’s possible to visit Sigirya Rock with just a guidebook to explain the sights but that local guides are great at adding colour and drama to the stories and history of this amazing place.
+It’s possible to visit Sigiriya Rock with just a guidebook to explain the sights but that local guides are great at adding colour and drama to the stories and history of this amazing place.

 As we wandered back to the entrance in the twilight, cobra hood cave, named for the tall, curved shape which looms over visitors.
 The snake charmer dwelling in the cave showed us the elegant pythons he hypnotised to dance.
 The spectacle left me a little unsettled and while the others in the group handled the creatures I kept my distance.

-Getting to Sigirya
+Getting to Sigiriya

 The entrance fee is around $30 which may seem a little expensive.
-However, it truly is a once in a lifetime chance to see the remains of an ancient civilisation in a truly stunning location so I think it’s worth it.
+However, it truly is a once-in-a-lifetime chance to see the remains of an ancient civilisation in a truly stunning location so I think it’s worth it.

-Best time to visit
+Best time to visit Sigiriya Rock

 The weather in the area is typically hot and humid and this is made more oppressive by the heavy tree cover as you arrive and leave.
 Our evening exploration was perfect as the temperature was a little cooler allowing a much more leisurely pace.
-Even then though we have to be mindful of hydration, sun cream and a hat.
+Even then though we have to be mindful of hydration, sun cream, and a hat.

-Where to stay
+Where to stay near Sigiriya Rock